osuhorizon/jasmin/README.md

 - Recent Plays
 - Common statistics and graphs (dashboard)
 - Logging in using osu! server accounts
-- Bancho Settings (viewing and editing) //to be done
-- System Settings (viewing and editing) //to be done
+- Bancho & System Settings (viewing and editing)
 - Beatmap Ranking (unranking, loving and ranking) //to be done
 - Discord Webhook (sends an embed whenever a map is ranked/unranked/loved) //to be done
 - RAP Log (viewing and logging)